-Mountain Valley seeks a permit from the U.S. National Forest Service (NFS), which maintains the right-of-way for the ANST, in order to complete a conventional boring under the ANST at approximately Milepost 196.3 of the October 2016 Proposed Alignment for the MVP (Figure 3).
+Mountain Valley seeks a permit from the U.S. National Forest Service (NFS), which maintains the right-of-way for the ANST, in order to complete a manned tunnel boring under the ANST at approximately Milepost 196.3 of the MVP (Figure 1).